Prof-M-s-Classroom/programming-assignment-2-GillzV/README.md

 ## **6. Debugging Process (Errors & Fixes)**
 (Describe one or more debugging challenges you faced and how you fixed them.)

+    One debugging challenge I had was that the nodes would not properly connect to each other when running the program and it was stopping at the beginning of the story without continuing onto it.
+I fixed it by making sure it connecting to the right next node that was inputted with the key value.

 Example:
 > Initially, my program was crashing when trying to access an uninitialized node.
 I realized it was because I was not properly checking for `nullptr` before accessing child nodes, so I added a check to prevent accessing uninitialized memory.